mvsoom/thesis/writing/thesis/chapter/gfm/main.typ

   For example, plosives: glottal stops are micro-events at the millisecond level that underlie semantic information two orders of magnitude higher up the scale.
   The timing of the vocal fold movement is so precisely controlled by our brain that the slightest deviations are studied as biomarkers for neurodegenerative diseases like Parkinson's @Ma2020.
 ]
-// "timing relationships are very important for modelling the glottal flow signal" @Doval2006

 Decades of empirical work have over time produced a "model zoo" of GFMs: handcrafted waveforms of $u(t)$ with handfuls of carefully chosen parameters.
 Because these are _parametric_ models, they all share the same basic traits: parsimonious, interpretable, but inevitably stiff @Schleusing2012.
 Their parametric nature limits the range of time domain information they can encode.